About

 She was on the LPO Young Composers Programme and Psappha’s Composing for Piano scheme in 2019/20, the RPS Composers Programme as a Rosie Johnson RPS / Wigmore Hall Apprentice Composer in 2020/21, and Orkest De Ereprijs’s 28th Young Composers Meeting (The Netherlands, 2022).
 Sylvia is the 2022 winner of Rubiks Collective’s Pythia Prize.

-Sylvia completed her PhD (‘Exploring organic decay through sound’) at the Guildhall School of Music & Drama, where she also gained a first class Bachelor of Music (Honours) and a Master of Music with distinction, winning the Ian Horsbrugh Memorial Prize for Composition in 2015.
-She now teaches composition at the Guildhall School of Music & Drama, The Purcell School and the Royal Academy of Music’s Junior Academy.
+Sylvia completed her PhD (‘Exploring organic decay through sound’) at the Guildhall School of Music & Drama.
+She is a Professor of Composition at the Guildhall School of Music & Drama, and also teaches composition at The Purcell School.